DrewDavidson1999/MIST353_Project/README.md

 GitHub Repository Research The Farm-AI GitHub repository is a mobile application designed to support farmers by providing real-time weather updates and farm management tips.
 The app integrates a weather API to offer tailored forecasts, rain predictions, and crop recommendations based on the specific climate and location of a farm.
 Additionally, it includes educational resources on farming techniques and crop care.
-The README is well-structured, clearly outlining the app’s features, technologies used, and how users can access and contribute to the project.
+The README is well-structured, clearly outlining the appâ€™s features, technologies used, and how users can access and contribute to the project.
 It provides detailed insights into how machine learning is used for predictions, making the repository an excellent resource for those interested in combining weather data with agricultural advice.